 A beneficial owner is a natural person who enjoys the benefits of ownership of an asset, even though title to the property owned is marked on another name.
 Under the current financial rules, the person actually owning or controlling the assets can easily remain behind the scene by setting up anonymous companies or trusts in jurisdictions that do not require to register the beneficial owner of the company or by hiring nominees or proxies to sign the papers.

-Our first contribution has been to collect evidence from existing practices and standards in EU Member States and identify the gaps left in legislation and enforcement and the technical and political challenges in different national contexts.
-In particular, Transparency International carried out a pilot cross-country comparative analysis in six EU countries, namely Czech Republic, Italy, Luxembourg, Netherlands, Portugal and Slovenia.
-The objective of the project was to assess beneficial ownership transparency looking both at the adequacy and effectiveness of the overall legislative and regulatory framework.
-The national risk assessments were assorted with concrete case studies identified in particularly high-risk areas.
+Transparency International EU has also contributed to advancing knowledge and research in this field by collecting evidence from existing practices and standards in EU Member States and identifying the gaps left in legislation and enforcement.
+In particular, Transparency International EU carried out a cross-country comparative analysis assessing beneficial ownership transparency frameworks in six EU countries, namely Czech Republic, Italy, Luxembourg, Netherlands, Portugal and Slovenia.
+The results of the project are summarised in a synthesis report published in April 2017 Under the Shell: Ending Money Laundering in Europe which can be downloaded here.